topherchris420/meme-generator/README.md

 Released under the [MIT License](/LICENSE)

-Made with :hearts: by Mateus V. Farias
+Made with :hearts: by chris topher